jmlea16/GEEClimT/README.md

 The following provides a step by step walkthrough of how to use GEEClimT, and demonstrates its functionality.
 Before trying to access GEEClimT users will need to have access to a non-commercial [Google Earth Engine account](https://code.earthengine.google.com/register).
 Note that use of GEEClimT through this route is **not** permitted for commercial purposes.
 Users who wish to use GEEClimT for commercial purposes should [contact the authors](mailto:j.lea@liverpool.ac.uk).

 ### Getting started
-GEECLIMT and its code is run through Google Earth Engine using JavaScript API.
+GEEClimT and its code is run through Google Earth Engine using JavaScript API.
 To access the tools click [here](https://liverpool.onlinesurveys.ac.uk/geeclimt-geece-user-survey), where you will be asked for brief user information before being provided with a link to the tool.
 Once the interface has been opened a welcome page will appear as shown below:

 ![image](https://github.com/jmlea16/GEEClimT/assets/40822976/8ececc10-2475-4934-b805-436612b17f1c)